Files and packages

 If you're using protoc, this is an easy mistake to make: the flexibility of the command-line interface actually lends itself to doing this and ending up compiling with mismatching paths.
 You need to be very cautious in how you configure include paths to make sure that such mistakes can be caught by protoc instead of showing up as problems in the generated code.

-Even if you're not using a language where these problems emerge, it is best to avoid them.
+Even if you're not using a language where these problems emerge, it's best to avoid them.
 The community and possibly your future self will thank you if and when your schema ends up being used with languages where errors do occur.